Sachin-Dhuriya/Secure-User-Authentication-Login-Signup-Page-with-Node.js/readme.md

-# Secure User Authentication System with Node.js
+# Secure User Authentication Login/SignUp page with Node.js

 ## Overview
-This project is a secure and modular user authentication system built using **Node.js**, **Express**, and **bcrypt** for password hashing.
+This project is a secure and modular user authentication Login/SignUp page built using **Node.js**, **Express**, and **bcrypt** for password hashing.
 It provides a clean and robust solution for implementing login and signup functionality with a focus on data security.
 The project utilizes **EJS** as a templating engine and **MongoDB** for database management.

 ## Features
 - **User Registration**: Allows users to sign up with their details, including a hashed password for secure storage.